 The OPA rationed automobiles, tires, gasoline, fuel oil, coal, firewood, nylon, silk, and shoes.
 Americans used their ration cards and stamps to take their meager share of household staples including meat, dairy, coffee, dried fruits, jams, jellies, lard, shortening, and oils.

 Americans learned, as they did during the Great Depression, to do without.
 Sacrificing certain items during the war became the norm for most Americans.
 It was considered a common good for the war effort, and it affected every American household.

 Symbolizing Sacrifice in the World War II Memorial

 The World War II Memorial symbolizes sacrifice in more than one way.
-A wall of gold stars to recognizes the American military personnel that were killed during the war.
-A bas relief panel has an image of men and women working on a farm chafing wheat.
+A wall of gold stars recognizes the American military personnel that were killed during the war.
+A brass relief panel has an image of men and women working on a farm chafing wheat.
 Since wheat was an important product, some men who lived on farms were exempted from military service, and few of them were drafted.
 Families like the one depicted in the memorial would have made a major sacrifice by losing an able-bodied farmhand, symbolized by the uniformed serviceman on the left.
 As the war progressed, German and Italian prisoners of war were used as farm laborers to assist in the food production that carried the war effort.